 How to register in Rotterdam

 When moving to Rotterdam (or anywhere in the Netherlands), you must register at the local Gemeente.
-In Rotterdam, you will you need to register at the town hall (catch the metro to Stadhuis to do this if you’re stuck).
+In Rotterdam, you will need to register at the town hall (catch the metro to the stop Stadhuis to do this if you’re stuck).

-You need to register as this way your information will be on file.
+You need to register so your information will be on file.
 Where you live also determines what taxes you need to pay and how much they’ll be.
-When you register you will receive a BSN (Citizen Service Number).
-You will need this number when it comes to things like opening bank accounts and starting work in the Netherlands.
+You will receive a BSN (Citizen Service Number) when you register.
+You will need this number when it comes to opening bank accounts and starting work in the Netherlands.

 Bringing your pet to Rotterdam

-People love their pets in the Netherlands and this doesn’t stop in Rotterdam.
-Bringing your pet is no issue, however, be aware that many properties won’t allow you to have a pet in them (ask first).
-Cats are popular in the Netherlands and you’ll find that there are more indoor cats here than you may be used to.
+People love their pets in the Netherlands, which doesn’t stop in Rotterdam.
+Bringing your pet is no issue; however, be aware that many properties won’t allow you to have a pet in them (ask first).
+Cats are popular in the Netherlands, and you’ll find that there are more indoor cats here than you may be used to.

-There are also many dogs in Rotterdam and although it is a bit of a concrete jungle, there are plenty of parks around.
-For a lot of people in Rotterdam though, getting pets like dogs just isn’t practical.
+Although it’s a bit of a concrete jungle, there are plenty of parks around.
+For many people in Rotterdam, getting a pet isn’t practical.

 Getting health insurance in Rotterdam (and the Netherlands)

-Once you arrive in the country, it’s important to know that in most cases, you will need to register with a health insurer within the country.
-For example, if you are working in the Netherlands or living here for more that four months, you will have to take out insurance.
+Once you arrive in the country, in most cases, you will need to register with a health insurer within the country.
+For example, if you work in the Netherlands or live here for more than four months, you will have to take out insurance.

 However, if you are an international student studying in the Netherlands, you will not have to take out insurance until you finish your studies.
 This is also the case if you are completing an internship (that pays below minimum wage.)

-In some cases, it may be full so you will have to try the next closest place.
-Once you are accepted you will be presented with a form to fill in, you will have to show some ID and provide your health insurance details.
+In some cases, it may be full, so you will have to try the next closest place.
+Once you are accepted, you will be presented with a form to fill in, and you will have to show some ID and your health insurance details.

-You will then be issued with a GP and every time you call up to make an appointment it will be with that GP.
+You will be issued with a GP, and every time you call up to make an appointment, it will be with that GP.
 The whole process is really quick and usually painless.

 Finding a job in Rotterdam

-Finding a job in Rotterdam (and throughout the Netherlands) isn’t known for being easy, but it’s not impossible.
-As Rotterdam is the second-biggest city in the Netherlands, there is a large job market in comparison to if you moved to a small town, so you’ve good quite a large variety of options here.
+Finding a job in Rotterdam and throughout the Netherlands isn’t known for being easy, but it’s not impossible.
+As Rotterdam is the second-biggest city in the Netherlands, there is a large job market compared to if you moved to a small town, so you’ve got quite a large variety of options here.